-There are approximately 200 people diagnosed with Multiple Sclerosis weekly.
-Multiple Sclerosis is an autoimmune disorder that causes a person’s immune system to attack its own tissues or organs, resulting in nerve damage.
+Every week nearly 200 people are diagnosed with Multiple Sclerosis.
+Multiple Sclerosis is an autoimmune disorder that causes the body’s immune system to attack its own tissues or organs, resulting in nerve damage.
 Symptoms of MS can include exhaustion, weakness in the limbs, dizziness, pain, and cognitive dysfunctions.
 A very distinct symptom of MS is sensitivity to warmer temperatures.
-In fact, it’s reported that 60-80% of people who suffer from MS show excessive sensitivity to increases in their core body temperature.
+In fact, it’s reported that 60% to 80% of people who suffer from MS show excessive sensitivity to increases in their core body temperature.

 Since even a tiny rise in core body temperature (from .25 to .50 a degree) can cause symptoms to intensify, Service Experts Heating and Air Conditioning cares deeply about this cause.
 While we are always excited to be involved in our local areas and give back where we can, this condition and all the issues that come with it hold a special place in our hearts.

-Calverley Service Experts in Fort Worth will be at Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be hosting a booth at Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
-If you plan on being there, come by and say hi – we would love to see you!
-If you can’t make it or aren’t in the DFW area, you can always give to help raise money to fight MS or find a walk in your area.
+Calverley Service Experts in Fort Worth will be at Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be participating in Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
+If you are also at the walk, come by and say hi – we would love to see you!
+If you aren’t able to make it or won’t be in the DFW area, you can always give to help raise money to fight MS or find a walk in your area.

-Given the climbing temperatures, everyone should be cautious, stay hydrated, and rest as needed.
+Given the increasing temperatures, everyone should be cautious, stay hydrated, and take breaks as needed.
 If you or a loved one has MS, please remember these recommendations from the National Multiple Sclerosis Society to ease the effect of the heat:

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.

-· Icy drinks such as “slurpees” or popsicles may provide short-term relief.
+· Icy drinks such as “slurpees” or popsicles may provide temporary relief.

 · Use an oscillating fan during indoor exercise.